 Breakfast is included in the rate, and is served in your guest room or in the Great Hall

 Your hosts are proud to serve a Scottish breakfast cooked from both locally sourced and homemade produce, including eggs from their own hens.
 B&B guests are encouraged to enjoy the gardens and grounds of Buittle Castle.
-There is plenty to discover in the four and a half acres of gardens, walks, meadows, and historical buildings.
+There is plenty to discover in the four and a half acres of gardens, walks, meadows, and historical buildings, or you can use the castle as a base for a wider-reaching Scottish adventure.